-Regardless of the season, if there’s a pandemic, or murder hornets, we as contractors have to keep leads in the pipeline.
-To even get the opportunity to give a top-tier customer experience, you have to actually get customers, even in these uncertain times.
+Regardless of the season or competition, contractors have to keep leads in the pipeline.
+To get the opportunity to give a top-tier customer experience, you have to get customers, even in uncertain times and market conditions.

-The solution is using Facebook to grow your business, a tactic we’re calling Digital Doorknocking.
+The solution is using social media to grow your business — a tactic we call digital doorknocking.

-While there’s no silver bullet or industry secret to growing your business, using Digital Doorknocking will speed up the process.
-If your business is the truck, filling the pipeline with leads is the diesel fuel in the tank.
+While there’s no silver bullet or industry secret to growing your business, digital doorknocking will speed up the process.
+If your business is the truck, filling the pipeline with leads is the fuel in the tank.
 Someone still has to turn the key and press the gas.

-Growth is not just about marketing, it’s solid business.
+Growth isn’t just about marketing.
+It’s solid business.

-Simply put, the main goal with going door-to-door, knocking neighborhoods, is to sell roofs.
+The main goal of going door-to-door, knocking neighborhoods, is to sell.

 - It’s getting face time with the customer

 - It’s instilling trust in your work to improve their quality of life

 Digital doorknocking effectively leverages your brand and achieves these goals without leaving the office.
 Using Facebook to grow your business is a game-changer.
 If you’re not doing it, you’re losing money.